ChrisPy-RuBy/docs/networking.md

 summary: a guide to the tools and concepts of how information is passed around the internet
 - - -

 - what is a firewall
+# networking concepts

+## vpn

+## switch

+a switch con-ordinates communication around a local network, allowing devices to speak to one another.

+## router

+directions information within a local network and connects to a larger network hides the private network from the internet.

+## proxies

+works at the application layer at act as a man in the middle to redirect internet traffic on. it accepts a request from a client, creates a connection to the destination returns the response back to the client.

+### foward proxy

+machine that formward traffic to the internet on behalf f the browser. common in business where they want to monitor or restrict the websites or applications you use.

+### back proxy

+## firewalls

+## vpn

+vpn are used to login to a private network from outside.

 # Networking Tools